 J.1 Introduction

 This annex defines each specialization of <flexContainer> resource that are used for generic interworking [36] and AllJoyn interworking [37].
 The <flexContainer> resource and procedures are defined in the clause 7.4.37.
 Since the specialization resources handling procedures are the same as <flexContainer> resource, this annex does not specify them.
 Also, since all the specialization inherits the universal/common attributes of <flexContainer> resource, this annex does not specify that information.

+Note that the XSD schema files presented in this annex all contain:

+The definitions of a <flexContainer> specialization’s resource type.

+The resource type of its announced version.
+The name of this resource type is the name of the <flexContainer> parent’s resource type name appended with suffix ‘Annc’.

+The resource type of its <flexContainerInstance> children.
+The name of this resource type is the name of the <flexContainer> parent’s resource type name appended with suffix ‘Inst’.

 ----------------------- End of change 3 ----------------------------------------